-Section Proposed alteration

-Through-out Document Executive Manager of Engineering Services Approval" changed to Executive or Executive Manager approval.
+Section Proposed alteration Through-out Document Executive Manager of Engineering Services Approval" changed to Executive or Executive Manager approval.
 Council changed to Shire of Northam where appropriate.
 "Carriageway" changed to "road" to ensure proper terminology.
 Basic formatting.
 W5.1 Engineering - Technical Changed to new style format.

-Specifications - For Basic formatting.

-Construction of

-Subdivisions, Roads & Stormwater Drains

-W5.2 Crossovers Scope - change in wording

-Crossover Subsidy - change in price to reflect

-market increase.

-Added "Retrospective approvals will be considered on a case by case basis, and only if

-sufficient evidence can be provided to

-demonstrate compliance, and substantiated costs incurred."

-Footpaths - added "• The footpath to be

-constructed is a designated shared path which requires continuity of identification such as path

-colour and line marking."
+Specifications - For Construction of Subdivisions, Roads & Stormwater Drains Basic formatting.
+W5.2 Crossovers Scope - change in wording Crossover Subsidy - change in price to reflect market increase.
+Added "Retrospective approvals will be considered on a case by case basis, and only if sufficient evidence can be provided to demonstrate compliance, and substantiated costs incurred."
+Footpaths - added "• The footpath to be constructed is a designated shared path which requires continuity of identification such as path colour and line marking."

-, Street Trees - removed dot point "The Damage to the tree is not considered by the Shire of Northam to be a safety hazard, or affect the structural integrity of the crossover (where applicable) Crossover Maintenance - three paragraphs added to ensure clear perspective on stormwater runoff.
+Street Trees - removed dot point "The Damage to the tree is not considered by the Shire of Northam to be a safety hazard, or affect the structural integrity of the crossover (where applicable) Crossover Maintenance - three paragraphs added to ensure clear perspective on stormwater runoff.
 Definitions - added for Clarifications.
-W5.3 Road Building Changed to new style format.
-Materials - Gravel Basic formatting.
-W5.4 Notice of Entry for Removed "Manager Works and Services / Works Public Services and Supervisor" throughout document.
-Utilities Document referred to Utility Providers Code of Practice for Western Australia and all dated references removed.
+W5.3 Road Building Materials - Gravel Changed to new style format.
 Basic formatting.
-W5.5 Street Tree Policy Changed to new style format.
+W5.4 Notice of Entry for Public Services and Utilities Removed "Manager Works and Services / Works Supervisor" throughout document.
+Document referred to Utility Providers Code of Practice for Western Australia and all dated references removed.
+W5.5 Street Tree Policy Basic formatting.
+Changed to new style format.
 Policy Objective reworded to ensure understanding.
-Removal of Trees 5.1 - Clarification of dot points with explanations 5.2 - added a paragraph regarding Private Planting, with Council approval Rasic formatting W5.8 Heavy Haulage Basic formatting.
-Basic rewording and basic formatting.
-Cost Recovery Policy basic rewording and basic formatting.
-W5.9 Vehicle & Plant Responsible Department changed to Corporate Management Services.
+Removal of Trees 5.1 - Clarification of dot points with explanations 5.2 - added a paragraph regarding Private Planting, with Council approval Basic formatting.
+W5.8 Heavy Haulage Cost Recovery Policy Basic rewording and basic formatting.
+W5.9 Vehicle & Plant Management Responsible Department changed to Corporate Services.
 Basic formatting.
 Vehicle Rotation and Replacement - added option of 90,000km for replacement frequency.